Morphine Addiction, Withdrawal, Side Effects, & Treatment

 - Anxiety and other mood changes.

-Prolonged use of opioids is associated with many serious health risks, including:15
+Prolonged use of opioids such as morphine is associated with many serious health risks, including:15

 - Hormonal changes that can lead to issues such as low testosterone in men and osteoporosis in women.

 - Increased risk of falls/fractures in the elderly.

 - Increased risk of depression and other mood disorders.

 - Severe, prolonged constipation which may lead to bowel obstruction.

 - Hypoxemia (lack of adequate oxygen) and sleep-disordered breathing.